csiro-auscalval/PyGamma/README.md

 The report is saved to `coverage_html_report` in the project dir.

-### Running Unittests Locally
+### Running Unit Tests Locally

-#### Docker Unittest Environment
+#### Docker Unit Testing Environment

-Using the supplied `Dockerfile` is a simple way to run the unittests with dependency management handled automatically.
+Using the supplied `Dockerfile` is a simple way to run the unit tests with dependency management handled automatically.
 This requires installation of `Docker` on your system, or even within a Virtual Machine (VM).
 Setup of Docker is not covered in this README.

-See the top lines of `gamma_insar/Dockerfile` for the commands to buld and run that environment.
+See the top lines of `gamma_insar/Dockerfile` for the commands to build and run that environment (including running code coverage checks).

-NB: the docker environment has not been set up to measure code coverage.

 #### Build Your Own Environment